Higherings/AutoSecureLogin/README.md

 The rules are added automatically in spaces of 5, so you can add custom rules to allow specific IPs in the CIDR is blocked.

 It also has a configurable duration of the block (in days) and a Max number of IPs to collect.
-REMEMBER to put your ALLOW rules in a higher number than MAX (number of IPs) x 5.
-Example: if MAX (number of IPs) is 50, AutoSecureLogin will use the rule numbers from 10 to 250, and you should start putting your ALLOW rules above that number.

-> Version 0.1
+> Version 0.5

 ### Files:
 - autoSecureLogin-template.yml, CloudFormation template to Run in your account, it is already in a public S3 bucket